amirtq/MCPGo/README.md

 make run
 ```

-The server will start on the address specified in the configuration (default: `:8080`).
+The server will start on `https://localhost:443`.

 ### Test